lrusso/Emulatrix/README.md

 | config -set "cycles=20000" | Faster emulation |
 | config -set "sbtype=none" | Sound Blaster disabled |

+## DOSBox suggestion in Emulatrix:

+Create in the ZIP file that has your game, a file named AUTORUN.BAT.
+The system will try to run the AUTORUN.BAT when loaded.

 ## Core files:

 https://buildbot.libretro.com/stable/